 Posted on Jul 02, 2013 by Calandra Buckner

 Often when designing or redesigning websites, we mostly think about the design and overall aesthetic, and less about the ability for users to find the site, or the overall optimization.
 What’s the point of a website that looks amazing but can’t be found and isn’t functional?
 Or even a site that can easily be found but isn’t visually engaging?
 The whole purpose of a website is for it to be found and for relevant content to be delivered to its visitors.
-The design and optimization of your website affects your SEO campaign, PPC campaigns, and the overall user experience of your website.
+The design and optimization of your website affects your SEO campaign, PPC campaigns, and the overall user experience of your website, reason why you need to makes sure to use a low code development software.
 When building or redesigning a website or pages, it’s crucial to incorporate aspects of both SEO and PPC.
 These tactics should be utilized during the design process and also used for future optimization further down the line.
 Let’s take a look at some of the most useful SEO and PPC tactics and practices you should apply when creating a new website.

 Posted on Mar 06, 2013 by Calandra Buckner